it-dept-cis/RABET-V-Pilot/for_consideration/Samples/Labeling/README.md

 ### What's sensitive

 A sensitive component is one that meets the definition of **data criticality**, **data sensitivity** or **election operations criticality**.

+> [!NOTE]
+> RABET-V does not currently require sensitivity labels for RABET-V Component Diagrams.

 #### Data criticality